RAJESH-WORLD/Accenture-Data-Analytics-Virtual-Experience/README.md

 ● Create a final data collection with all the columns you will require to finish the task using this information.

-Skills Gained: Data understanding, perform data cleaning and data modeling, and finally create valuable insights from the model
+Skills Gained: Data understanding, perform data cleaning and data modelling, and finally create valuable insights from the model
 ## Task 3: Data Visualization & Storytelling
 ● Use your data set to create insightful visualizations to address the requirements of the project.